History of the Milwaukee Bucks: 2013–2026: The Giannis Antetokounmpo era

 On May 17, 2018, the Bucks hired former Atlanta Hawks head coach Mike Budenholzer as their new head coach.
 On August 26, 2018, the Bucks' new arena, Fiserv Forum, opened to the public.
 In offseason the Bucks drafted Villanova Guard Donte DiVincenzo with 17th pick and free agents Additions of Brook Lopez, Pat Connaughton and return of Ersan İlyasova.
-The Bucks opened the season with seven straight wins, the first time they started a season 7–0 since 1971–72. in midseason the Bucks acquired George Hill from the Cleveland Cavaliers and Nikola Mirotić from the New Orleans Pelicans and ventern Pau Gasol who just played three games.
+The Bucks opened the season with seven straight wins, the first time they started a season 7–0 since 1971–72.
+The Bucks made midseason acquisitions of George Hill from the Cleveland Cavaliers and Nikola Mirotić from the New Orleans Pelicans and veteran Pau Gasol who just played three games.
 On March 1, 2019, with a 131–120 victory over the Los Angeles Lakers, the Bucks became the first team to secure a playoff berth in the season.
 Later on, The Bucks clinched their first Division Championship since 2000-01.
 They then clinched the best record in the NBA with a win against the Philadelphia 76ers on April 4, 2019, achieving the feat for the first time since 1973–74.
 Eventually, the Bucks finished the regular season with a 60–22 record, the franchise's first 60-win season since 1980–81.
 The Bucks finished 33–8 at home, the second-best home record in the NBA, behind the Denver Nuggets, and their 27–14 road record was the best in the league, tied with the Golden State Warriors.
 The Bucks also won all 14 of their season series against Eastern Conference opponents, and lost back-to-back games just once, resulting in their longest losing streak for the season, at two games.
 The Bucks had the best team defensive rating in the NBA.
+During the breakout season, Antetokounmpo won his first MVP award, Middleton was selected as an All-star For the first time in his career, and both Antetokounmpo and Bledsoe were selected to the All-Defensive First Team.
+Malcolm Brogdon also notably has a 50/40/90 season.
+In the 2019 NBA Playoffs, the Bucks beat the Detroit Pistons in first round, the Bucks first playoff win series since 2001.
+Then the Bucks defeated the Boston Celtics in the Semifinals in five games, advancing to the Eastern Conference finals for the first time since 2001, where they faced the Toronto Raptors and lost to the eventual NBA Champion in six games, despite taking the first two games.
+Brogdon would eventually sign with the Indiana Pacers in free agency.